mamarjan/gff3-pltools/README.md

 Also, the rake utility is necessary to run the automated build scripts.

+There is also some support for the GDC compiler.
+There seems currently to be a bug with this compiler on 64-bit Linux, because of which the unit tests fail with a segmentation fault in the garbage collector.
+However, the utilities seem to be working properly.

 ### Build and install instructions

 Users of 32-bit and 64-bit Linux can download pre-build binar packages